 In 1974, as a response to the need for primary care nurses, a Nurse Practitioner Certificate Program was implemented.
 This program was supported primarily by federal grant monies.
-Over 300 Nurse Practitioners were graduated; many of them remained at Upstate Medical University upon graduation and are still here today.
+Over 300 Nurse Practitioners were graduated; many of them remained at Upstate Medical University upon graduation.

 1984 Brings Degree program Expansion

 In the fall of 1984, a combined Bachelor of Science and Master of Science Program (BS/MS) was offered by the Department of Nursing of University Hospital at Upstate.
 Seventeen full-time students were enrolled in the first class.
 Enrollment grew, and the College of Nursing was initially established in 1986, with Dr. M. Janice Nelson appointed as the first dean.
 Her mission was to expand the services offered by the new College of Nursing and in 1988 a separate Bachelor of Science in Nursing program was established.

 In 1991, the National League for Nursing granted full initial accreditation to both the Bachelor of Science and the combined Bachelor of Science and Master of Science Programs, which furthered the prestige of nursing educational excellence provided by the College of Nursing.

 Implementation of a Clinical Nurse Specialists and Master of Science Programs